 After Touring the Eiffel Tower at Night

 After the tour finished, we were directed where to find the nearest exit.
 Our guide showed us the safest place to find transportation.
 It was a good tour for tourists who are looking to see what the view looks like at night with a touch of Parisian history included.
 For a more personalized tour that includes more historical references, I am sure there are private guides available.
-However, they probably cost more than 45 euro.
+However, they probably cost more.
 Overall, the trip to the top was just as I expected.
 Touring the Eiffel Tower at night is a memory that I will never forget.

 Be sure to check out our travel resources section to see what some of our other travelers are saying about Paris.

 Tune in next time for the final travel tale about touring Paris by night.